More information in English

-The Norwegian Association for Persons with Developmental Disabilities (NFU) was established in 1967.
-It is a national advocacy organisation that fights for the inclusion of persons with developmental disabilities in society.
+The Norwegian Association for Persons with Intellectual Disabilities (NFU) was established in 1967.
+It is a national advocacy organisation that fights for the inclusion of persons with intellectual disabilities in society.
 Solidarity and equality are values included in the Universal Declaration of Human Rights, and our vision is an inclusive society.

-The organisation was established in order to make everyday life easier for developmentally disabled people and their families.
+The organisation was established in order to make everyday life easier for persons with intellectual disabilities and their families.

 Download our easy to read brochure in English